 Q: How accurate are rapid tests compared to PCR tests?

 A: Our evaluations through the clinical pilot phase showed that they provide between 80 and 90 per cent sensitivity compared to lab-based PCR testing.
-That means we could expect as much as one in every five negative tests to actually be positive, which is why we have been requiring all negative results to be confirmed in the lab.
+That means we could expect as much as one in every five cases of COVID-19 to be missed using rapid testing alone, which is why we have been requiring all negative results to be confirmed in the lab.